Faroe Islands women's national handball team

 The Faroe Islands women's national handball team are the women's team for the Faroe Islands.

 In June 2017 the team advanced for the first time from the Qualification Phase 1 to Phase 2 of the European Women's Handball Championship qualification, when they won both matches in their group in the 2018 European Women's Handball Championship qualification which were against Greece and Finland.
 Faroe Island qualified for the territory's first European Women's Handball Championship in 2024.
-The same way they qualified for their first World Women's Handball Championship in 2025.
+The same way they qualified for their first World Women's Handball Championship in 2025, making them the smallest natvon to ever qualify.
+With wins over Spain and Paraguay they advanced from the preliminary groups and recorded their first ever win at a major international tournament.